Length: 160 pages

 About Isabel Allende

-Isabel Allende is the author of more than twenty-three novels, including Violeta, The House of Spirits, Daughter of Fortune, and A Long Petal to the Sea.
+Isabel Allende is the author of more than twenty-three novels, including Violeta, The House of Spirits, Daughter of Fortune, The Wind Knows My Name, and A Long Petal to the Sea.
 When not writing, she devotes her time to championing human rights.
 She currently lives in California.
 Visit the author’s website →